 Alternatively, a side hustle is a legal, above-board way to earn money in addition to a full-time job.

 Some people bring in extra income with a specific goal in mind.

 “I started a side hustle to help save up extra cash for a house,” explains Lauren Bowling (@lbeemoneytree), founder of L Bee and The Money Tree.
 “I continued to do it while I renovated, which helped fund the projects that went grossly over budget.”

 Others start bringing in more money in order to pursue career goals, like acting, or to pad existing bank accounts just to feel secure.

-“When I started my side hustle I was earning an extra couple hundred bucks each month,” says Stefanie O’Connell (@brokeandbeau), author and founder of blog The Broke and Beautiful Life.
+“When I started my side hustle I was earning an extra couple hundred bucks each month,” says Stefanie O’Connell (@brokeandbeau), author and founder of the blog The Broke and Beautiful Life.
 “A year later, it’s grown into a full-fledged income stream.”

 How to Find Your Side Hustle

 Finding a side hustle isn’t much different than finding a day job.
 You have to seek out opportunities through networking, job applications and pitches.